pehapkari/pehapkari.cz/packages/blog/data/_posts/2018/2018-03-07-domain-driven-design-doctrine-repository.md

 ### Database Connection and Entity Manager

 In the beginning, we need a connection and an empty database.
-This is done by the `ConnectionManager`.
+This is done by the `StaticConnectionManager`.

 ```php
 <?php